Migrating to a New Database

 Long Running Database Post-Migration Tasks

-After migrating to a PostgreSQL database, Nexus Repository automatically runs the following tasks:
+After migrating your database, Nexus Repository automatically runs the following tasks:

 These tasks run automatically after restarting your Nexus Repository instance after the migration.
 They are critical to ensure the proper functioning of the repository after the migration process and may take a significant amount of time before they are complete.

-Do not restart your instance while the post-migration tasks are running to avoid damage to your browse and search indexes.
+Do not restart your instance while the post-migration tasks are running to avoid damaging your browse and search index.

 Use the below states in the task log to follow along with the post-migration process: